|

 valley in your air conditioned car, but to really enjoy Death Valley, you

 need to get out and walk around.
-December is a lovely time to go
+December - April is a good time to go

 |